Double-decker bus: United Kingdom

+Channel Islands

+Tower Transit UK operates the Liberty Bus in Jersey, with buses.gg doing the same in Guernsey, both as part of Kelsian Group.

+Gibraltar

+In the territory of Gibraltar, Calypso Transport operates using double deckers in red livery.
+Notably, this is the only British territory in Europe that drives on the right and hence the buses are left-hand drive.

 Isle of Man

-Bus Vannin operates several double-deckers on routes all across the island.
+Bus Vannin operates about 24 double-deckers on routes all across the island.

 Republic of Ireland

-In the Republic of Ireland, nearly all of the buses operated in and around Greater Dublin by Dublin Bus are double-deckers.
-There are 1,000 double-decker buses (second after London) in the company's fleet of 1,008 (October 2019).
+In the Republic of Ireland, the majority of the buses operated in and around the Greater Dublin area are double-deckers, operated by Dublin Bus.
+There are 1,000 double-decker buses (second largest in Europe after London) in the company's fleet of 1,008 (October 2019).
 The private operator Go-Ahead Ireland also operate a mixed fleet consisting of both double and single deck vehicles.

 Bus Éireann also utilises double-decker buses on some of its commuter routes, such as the Dublin to Wicklow service.
 Double-deckers are also common on some of the company's city routes in Cork, Galway and Limerick.
 More luxurious double-deckers are used on inter-city routes, such as the X1 Dublin-Belfast or X3/X4 Dublin-Derry routes.

 Austria

 Double decker buses were in use on city services in Vienna between 1960 and 1991.
 They are used on services between Vienna and its airport, and also operated by Ötztaler Verkehrsgesellschaft (ÖVG) under contract to ÖBB-Postbus on service 4420 between Innsbruck and Lienz.